 Dependency Identifies the logical name of the device instance on which there is a dependency.
-For example, a mouse, keyboard, and display might all be dependencies of a device instance of 1ft0.
+For example, a

 Customized Device (CuDv) object class.

 Customized Device Driver (CuDvDr) Object Class

 The Customized Device Driver (CuDvDr) object class stores information about critical resources that need concurrence management through the use of the Device Configuration Library subroutines.
 You should only access this object class through these five Device Configuration Library subroutines: the genmajor, genminor, reldevno, and getminor subroutines.